Sumeet213/Placement/README.md

 ## Project Features
--[Maintain a record of students scores and their interviews] -[Upcoming interviews ]
+- [Maintain a record of students scores and their interviews]
+- [Upcoming interviews ]
--[How many students have applied for the interview] -[Status of the students ( placed or unplaced)] -[Download the details into a CSV file]
+- [How many students have applied for the interview]
+- [Status of the students ( placed or unplaced)]
+- [Download the details into a CSV file]

 ## clone or download
 ```terminal